 (2) A person who is a candidate for office cannot serve as a member of the committee.

-(3) The deadline for receiving nominations for Region I Vice President will be June 15.
+(3) The deadline for receiving nominations for Region I Vice President Elect or Vice President will be June 15.

-(4) The committee will meet every three (3) years during the ACTE Convention prior to the Region I Business Meeting.
+(4) The committee will meet every three (3) years during the ACTE VISION prior to the Region I Business Meeting.

 (5) The committee will receive nominations, interview all candidates, and recommend two (2) nominees to the ACTE Nominating Committee.